-The younger brother also began at Milan but played just once in the league and most recently endured a difficult stint at New York Red Bulls – incidentally, a club which has also signed the younger Rooney and Wright-Phillips brothers during the MLS era.
+The younger brother also began at Milan but played just once in the league and retired after a difficult stint at New York Red Bulls came to an end in 2013 – incidentally, a club which has also signed the younger Rooney and Wright-Phillips brothers during the MLS era.

 A cousin, Eduardo Delani, flitted around Scandinavia and China after leaving Brazil.